clearlinux/clear-linux-documentation/source/clear-linux/guides/network/vnc.rst

 An SSH client is only needed if you chose to use `Method 1` or you plan to encrypt your VNC traffic, which is discussed later in this guide.

-Follow these steps to add these apps to your client system.
+Perform the steps below to add these apps to your client system.

 Install a VNC viewer app
 ========================